Capabilities · Retail Tech Consulting

 Four things we get asked early.
 We have put the answers here so you can decide whether a working session is worth your time.

-01How do you decide between a Program and an Embedded engagement?+
+01How do you decide between a Program and an Embedded Delivery engagement?+

 If you know the decision you want to close and the scope is clear, the Program approach fits.
 If the work spans multiple decisions, or the scope is still being shaped, Embedded Delivery fits.
 We usually figure this out together in the first working session, and we'll tell you which one we would recommend.